i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 The sender generates tags and keys on the fly, so there is no storage.
 This cuts overall storage requirements in half compared to ElGamal/AES.
 ECIES tags are 8 bytes instead of 32 for ElGamal/AES.
-This cuts overall storage requiremens by another factor of 4.
+This cuts overall storage requirements by another factor of 4.
 Per-tag session keys are not stored at the receiver except for "gaps", which are minimal for reasonable loss rates.

+The 33% reduction in tag expiration time creates another 33% savings, assuming short session times.

-Therefore, the total space savings vs. ElGamal/AES is a factor of 8, or 87%.
+Therefore, the total space savings vs. ElGamal/AES is a factor of 10.7, or 92%.